 Relationships are hard.
 Even the best relationships require understanding, dedication, and hard work.
 We’re taught to read, to do math, and even how to have sex in school.
 But nowhere, not in school or at home, are we ever taught how to have relationships.

 We’re not given a user’s manual, or a how-to guide, that tells us what a healthy, happy relationship should look like.
 When you think about it, that makes sense.
-There are so many different kinds of relationships, and what makes one couple thrive could make another miserable.
+There are so many different kinds of relationships, and what makes one person, couple, or family thrive could make another miserable.

-But without a guide, our only way to understand relationships is to look at the examples set by the couples around us.
+But without a guide, our only way to understand relationships is to look at the examples set by others around us.
 Our parents, grandparents, aunts and uncles, and our friends’ parents as we grow up.
-Other teen couples as we begin navigating the world of dating.
-Other young, married couples as we start our own families.
+Other teens as we begin navigating the world of dating, self-exploration, and friendship.
+Other young, married couples with families as we start our own families.

 We only get a partial view of these relationships, though.
 We see what they want us to see, and we never see what goes on behind closed doors.